Antivirus collect data, should I worry?

 The data collected is so detailed that customers can see the individual clicks that users make during their browsing periods, including up to a millisecond.
 And while the data collected is never associated with an individual's name, email, or IP address, each user history is assigned an identifier called a device ID.

-Avast on the other hand says that this data is "anonymous", but PCMag and Motherboard report that they were able to link it to people.
-For example, if you know which Amazon user bought a certain at a specific second on a specific date, you can identify the “anonymous” person and then check their browsing history further.
+Avast, on the other hand, says the data is "anonymous", but PCMag and Motherboard say they have been able to link it to individuals.
+For example, if you know which Amazon user purchased a particular product in a given second on a given date, you can identify the "anonymous" person and then check more browsing history.

 If you have Avast installed by default, your browsing history is sold to advertisers via Jumpshot.
 This data is not collected through the Avast browser extension, but through the main Avast antivirus application.